Roxburgh Castle: History

+In August 1436, King James I of Scotland planned to conduct a siege of the castle.
+The king had gathered a huge army, sporting “...fine, large guns, both cannons and mortars”, manned by German gun crews under the command of Johannes Paule “Master of the King’s engines”.
+There was also a substantial contingent of Highlanders and Islesmen and archers brought by Alexander of Islay, Earl of Ross (who brought 3,000 men to the siege), as well as men-at-arms from the Lowlands, including the forces of Archibald, Earl of Douglas and his distant kin and rival, William, Earl of Angus (head of the Red Douglases of Tantallon).
+However, the Queen arrived to warn her husband that, certain princes of the realm were conspiring against him and a plot was afoot to kill him.
+Given that and the king's awareness that the Archbishop of York, the Bishop of Durham and the Earls of Northumberland had arrived with a force of northerners, he left the battlefield and his army dispersed, leaving behind his expensive German equipment.

+The Scots again besieged Roxburgh in 1460; in the course of the action metal fragments from the explosion of one of his bombards killed King James II of Scotland.
+However, the Scots stormed Roxburgh, capturing it, and James' queen, Mary of Guelders, had the castle demolished.

-In 1545, during the war of the Rough Wooing, more accurately known as the Nine Years War, the English garrison commanded by Ralph Bulmer built a rectangular fort on the site at the instigation of the Earl of Hertford.
+In 1545, during the War of the Rough Wooing, the English garrison commanded by Ralph Bulmer built a rectangular fort on the site at the instigation of the Earl of Hertford.
 In 1547, Hertford ordered the surveyor William Ridgeway and the Master Carpenter John Revell to build to a brewhouse, using a frame made for Wark Castle.
 Bulmer complained that Ridgeway's visits were infrequent and works incomplete.
 He wanted to build a blacksmith's forge and a bulwark to the south to give access to drinking water.
 This fort was destroyed in 1550 by the terms of the Treaty of Boulogne.

 The ruins of Roxburgh Castle stand in the grounds of Floors Castle, the seat of the Duke of Roxburghe.
 These consist of a large mound, with some small fragments of stone walls, especially on the south side.

 The 1314 capture of the castle is one of the inspirations of "The Three Perils of Man" by James Hogg.